 *Picture below taken from Ishida Bungu website.

 Hakodate Curry is a curious ink and curious theme for an ink.
 After some Googling I discover the ink was named after a famous dish served in the city’s most famous restaurant- namely Gotokuen restaurant built in 1879.
 Apparently Hakodate curry, often referred to as “English curry” is traditionally served from a silver gravy dish.
 I have noticed a definite colonial theme going on with these Ishida Bungu inks.
 After further investigations I discover Hakodate curry is in fact a Beef curry.
 Beef?
 Yes I think this must be an “English curry” if it has beef in it.
 For a Hindu this curry is looking worse and worse by the second!
-Only the English would think of making a curry out of our most sacred and holy animal!
+Only the English would think of making a curry out of our most sacred and holy animal- the cow!
 Interestingly the colour does not resemble the famous Hakodate curry after which it is named, which is more red in colour- perhaps it has tomato in it?
 I know this as there is a picture of the curry on the bottle’s label (see above).
 Perhaps I will write down the recipe for Hakodate curry if I can find it in this ink and post it up next to a picture of the curry for comparison.
 I notice they did not use the same label for the outer box.
-Perhaps they feared it would scare off innocent Japanese ink browsers in their stationary store!
+Perhaps they fear it would scare off innocent Japanese browsers in their stationary store!
 I say this in jest of course.

 Here is the ink bottle and box.
 Note the different labels, with the box featuring a picture of the famous Gotoken restaurant and the bottle featuring the curry itself.